Machine learning: Bias

 Language models learned from data have been shown to contain human-like biases.
 Because human languages contain biases, machines trained on language corpora will necessarily also learn these biases.
 In 2016, Microsoft tested Tay, a chatbot that learned from Twitter, and it quickly picked up racist and sexist language.

-In an experiment carried out by ProPublica, an investigative journalism organisation, a machine learning algorithm's insight into the recidivism rates among prisoners falsely flagged "black defendants high risk twice as often as white defendants".
+In an experiment carried out by ProPublica, a machine learning algorithm's insight into the recidivism rates among prisoners falsely flagged "black defendants high risk twice as often as white defendants".
 In 2015, Google Photos once tagged a couple of black people as gorillas, which caused controversy.
 The gorilla label was subsequently removed, and in 2023, it still cannot recognise gorillas.
 Similar issues with recognising non-white people have been found in many other systems.

-Because of such challenges, the effective use of machine learning may take longer to be adopted in other domains.
-Concern for fairness in machine learning, that is, reducing bias in machine learning and propelling its use for human good, is increasingly expressed by artificial intelligence scientists, including Fei-Fei Li, who said that "[t]here's nothing artificial about AI.
-It's inspired by people, it's created by people, and—most importantly—it impacts people.
-It is a powerful tool we are only just beginning to understand, and that is a profound responsibility."

 Financial incentives

 There are concerns among health care professionals that these systems might not be designed in the public's interest but as income-generating machines.
 This is especially true in the United States, where there is a long-standing ethical dilemma of improving health care, but also increasing profits.
 For example, the algorithms could be designed to provide patients with unnecessary tests or medication in which the algorithm's proprietary owners hold stakes.
 There is potential for machine learning in health care to provide professionals with an additional tool to diagnose, medicate, and plan recovery paths for patients, but this requires these biases to be mitigated.